 This obligation becomes an inherent part of insolvency.
 Continuing to trade whilst insolvent, however well-meaning your actions as a director, is a serious offence that fails to put creditor interests first.

 When insolvency is combined with the payment of unlawful dividends, directors will face huge pressure to justify their actions on both counts.
-It is imperative that you consult a professional Insolvency Practitioner for advice should you fear approaching insolvency and/or the issue of illegal dividends.
+It is imperative that you consult a licensed insolvency practitioner for advice should you fear your company is approaching insolvency and/or the issue of illegal dividends.